mmwaikar/InsightfulQs4Programmers/languages/Scala.md

 Some other deal breakers:

 - Lack of async/await
-     - Let me be very frank - if a languages does not have async/await support than anytime you have to deal with asynchronous functions (which is in a lot of places), and specially when you to combine a lot of those functions in a business logic, your code is bound to get very complex, and you'll spend **exponentially more time** than if you were to use those very same functions and weave them together in a business logic if they were totally synchronous.
+     - Let me be very frank - if a languages does not have async/await support than anytime you have to deal with asynchronous functions (which is in a lot of places), and specially when you need to combine a lot of those functions in a business logic, your code is bound to get very complex, and you'll spend **exponentially more time** than if you were to use those very same functions and weave them together in a business logic if they were totally synchronous.
 It is not for nothing than languages apart from F# & C#, like Dart, Python, JS, Rust - all have async/await - **a game changer for which F# and Microsoft get very little credit**)
 - **Akka** the open-source poster child of Scala, was turned into a for-profit version
 - [Lagom](https://www.lagomframework.com/) which was the only micro-services framework, was abandoned
 - Similarly, [Play](https://www.playframework.com/) was also left to open-source maintainers (which is not bad per-se)